 Whether it’s choosing the right partner in your romantic life or a business partner, it’s crucial to have someone by your side that’s going to stick with you when times get tough.

 Securing work for your freelancer business is only a percentage of the work.
 There are other skills that you’ll need to succeed, like interpersonal skills and negotiating skills.
 Furthermore, you’re a business; you’ll need to learn the skills of running a business or find a partner with strengths in that area.

 Take Advantage of Tech

 We’re living in the “age of the instant,” with same-day delivery on packages and streaming entertainment.
 As freelance writers, we now have a whole myriad of tools available to us to automate processes and give us the best shot at providing deliverables that make a difference.

-One of your biggest allies as a freelance content writer is a tool that proofreads your writing and offers suggestions to improve the tone of voice, readability and grammar.
+One of your biggest allies as a freelance content writer is a tool that proofreads your writing and offers suggestions to improve the tone of voice, readability, and grammar.
 Grammarly can help every struggling wordsmith; it’s an app that can make your writing life a lot easier and improve your productivity.
 Grammarly can check for errors in punctuation and enhance sentence structure.
-I often write for clients in different countries and Grammarly helps me to set a local version of English.
+I often write for clients in different countries, and Grammarly helps me to set up a local version of English.
 For example, I can set Canadian English or Australian English so that it keeps me aligned and free of errors for that specific language.